Dr Edward Ball on The Hair Loss Clinic TV series

 One is that all our patients undergo a really thorough medical assessment before they are deemed suitable for a transplant.
 We use a very sophisticated piece of specialist camera equipment to analyse each person’s scalp and we give them a scientific, quantitative assessment before advising on whether to go for a surgical procedure.

 And at the other end, it’s important to know how long it can take to see results following a transplant.
-For much of Eva’s trichology work the results can be seen very quickly, but for transplants it’s a process that takes on average 10 to 12 months, and we only had a 6 month filming schedule.
+It’s a process that takes on average 10 to 12 months, and we only had a 6 month filming schedule.
 In the show you can see one of my patients getting good hair growth at four months, but it generally takes a year for newly transplanted hairs to thicken and the full result to be seen.

 What do you hope viewers will take from the show?